-Heritage was the holder of certain call options at February 28, 2003 that have been designated as cash flow hedging instruments in accordance with SFAS 133.
-The call options give Heritage the right, but not the obligation, to buy a specified number of gallons of propane at a specified price at any time until a specified expiration date.
-Heritage entered into these options to hedge pricing on the forecasted propane volumes to be purchased during each of the one-month periods ending February 2003 through March 2003.
+Heritage had certain call options that settled during the nine months ended May 31, 2003 that were designated as cash flow hedging instruments in accordance with SFAS 133.
+The call options gave Heritage the right, but not the obligation, to buy a specified number of gallons of propane at a specified price at any time until a specified expiration date.
+Heritage entered into these options to hedge pricing on the forecasted propane volumes to be purchased during each of the one-month periods ending February 2003 and March 2003.
 Heritage utilizes hedging transactions to provide price protection against significant fluctuations in propane prices.
-These call options had a fair value of \$572 as of February 28, 2003, which was recorded in accounts receivable on the balance sheet through other comprehensive income net of minority interest liability.
-There were no ineffective hedges or discontinued hedges as of February 28, 2003.
+Heritage reclassified into earnings through cost of products sold, gains of \$125 and \$552 for the three and nine months ended May 31, 2003, and losses of \$1,158 and \$7,016 for the three and nine months ended May 31, 2002 that were previously reported in accumulated other comprehensive income (loss).
+There were no such financial instruments outstanding as of May 31, 2003.